 Creating Healthy Relationships

 The key to any conscious, loving, healthy relationship; is firm boundaries, healthy communication, and empathy.
 Strong boundaries can look different depending on the relationship we have with a person.
 It could be telling a person we love that we don’t feel comfortable being around their heavy drinking, and if they continue in front of you, you will have to stop seeing them.
-It could be telling your family that quitting drinking is not a “phase,” and you are very serious about your sobriety.
+It could be telling your family that quitting drinking is not a “phase,” and that you are very serious about your sobriety.
 It could be letting your friends know that you want to come to the party and love them for inviting you, but don’t feel comfortable yet going to bars and being around that much active drinking.
 It could be going to a yoga class every day instead of out with your friends to watch them casually drink and gossip about work.
 It could be letting a parent know that they don’t appreciate the sarcasm regarding your new healthy lifestyle.
 It can mean distancing ourselves from people we were once very close with.
 It can mean having hard, raw conversations.
 It can look like a lot of things.

 However, the most important things to consider are this: